 The Bank of America cash advance fee is either 3% or 5% of the amount withdrawn, with a $10 minimum.
 Whether you get charged a 3% or 5% BofA cash advance fee depends on how you get your cash.
 If it’s from an ATM, for example, you pay 5%.
 But if you get it as a direct deposit to your bank account in 1-3 business days, you pay 3%.

-In addition to the Bank of America cash advance fee, you’ll owe interest at a variable rate of 17.99% to 26.99%, depending on your creditworthiness and income.
+In addition to the Bank of America cash advance fee, you’ll owe interest at a variable rate of 15.99% to 28.99%, depending on how you get a cash advance, your creditworthiness and income.
 This interest compounds daily.
-So each day you’ll owe interest on both the original balance and any interest charged on your cash advance in previous days.
+So, each day you’ll owe interest on both the original balance and any interest charged on your cash advance in previous days.

 Between the high interest rate and big fee, a BofA cash advance clearly is not good for your wallet.